 Hammerhead Energy Inc. Announces Record First Quarter 2023 Financial and Operating Results

-/EIN News/ -- CALGARY, Alberta, May 11, 2023 (GLOBE NEWSWIRE) -- Hammerhead Energy Inc. (“Hammerhead” or the “Company”) (TSX: HHRS, HHRS.WT; NASDAQ: HHRS, HHRSW) is pleased to announce record financial and operating results for the first quarter of 2023.
+CALGARY, Alberta, May 11, 2023 (GLOBE NEWSWIRE) -- Hammerhead Energy Inc. ("Hammerhead" or the "Company") HHRS HHRS.WT,HHRS HHRSW))) is pleased to announce record financial and operating results for the first quarter of 2023.
 The Company continued to progress critical investments in infrastructure expansions that should allow for continuing record performance, achievement of half-cycle economics from new wells and material free cash flow generation going forward.
-The Company expects its oil production growth rates to exceed total corporate production growth, given the continued strength of the higher liquids-weighted Karr asset, which remains the Company’s key area of focus for development.
+The Company expects its oil production growth rates to exceed total corporate production growth, given the continued strength of the higher liquids-weighted Karr asset, which remains the Company's key area of focus for development.

 To date, Hammerhead production operations have not been meaningfully impacted by the wildfires in Alberta.
 Hammerhead is extremely thankful for all the efforts of those fighting these dangerous fires and supporting the people and communities directly impacted by the fires.
 Hammerhead will be active in supporting our communities and hopes for the continued safety for all those affected.